FredKSchott/snowpack/docs/07-advanced-usage.md

   "browserslist": " >0.75%, not ie 11, not UCAndroid >0, not OperaMini all",
 ```

 Snowpack runs all dependencies through Babel (via `@preset/env`) to transpile unsupported language features in your dependencies.
-This is useful when packages rely on modern language features that your users' browsers may not not support.
+This is useful when packages rely on modern language features that your users' browsers may not support.

 By default, Snowpack will transpile using the recommended target string shown above.
 You you can customize this behavior by setting your own top-level "browserslist" key in your `package.json` manifest.